oatlog/oatlog/doc/planning_report/main.typ

 be infinite, but if constrained to only return previously constructed values this becomes possible to query and even index on.

-Ideally, we would want to implement primitives and primitive functions in a way that lets users create their own by writing some Rust code that implements some API.
+Ideally, we would want to implement primitives and primitive functions in a way that users can create their own by implementing some API in Rust.

 == Scheduling

 Semi-naive evaluation avoids recomputing known facts by requiring that all matches have at least one new/dirty bound variable.
 This is a great optimization, implementing using inclusion-exclusion, and very loosely speaking makes it $O(1)$ to generate potentially a new fact instead of $O(n)$.
 However, if it is done slightly incorrectly by marking a "new" fact as "old" too early, some facts may never be created.
 Eqlog schedules by running all rules without modifying the database, removing rows that are now wrong due to canonicalization, and then inserting everything back into the database.
 Eglog also runs all rules that do not create new e-classes until closure before running any rules that create e-classes.
 The motivation for this is that without creating e-classes, the size of the database is limited, and equal e-classes will be unified faster.

 Generally, we want to investigate ways to run rules differently often based on how they affect the e-graph, and ways to lower the overhead of tracking the age of database items.